akp05/petstore-hilton-demo/README.md

 Observations:
-1. Create a new project with and debugging related to dependency is hard and even halucinate.
-2. Can't give prompt like it doesn't work need to give specific prompt like run mvn compile and fix if the issues are there.
+1. Can't give prompt like, "it doesn't work" need to give specific prompt like run mvn compile and fix if the issues are there.